 From late 1778 the British and French resumed combat on land and sea in southern India, originally due to the American War of Independence.
 Interestingly, although enemies in their own rights, the Marathas and Haidar Ali had formed a temporary alliance in order to get rid of the British.
 In the Carnatic, Haidar Ali’s forces (often under the command of his famous son Sultan Tipu) were fought as the Second Anglo-Mysore War of 1780-84; and also to the north-west with the Marathas besieging Bombay.
 Although suffering serious reverses, such as being forced back to Madras and besieged, generally the Company (on land and sea), supported by Royal troops and the Royal Navy when appropriate, eventually prevailed.
 This can be seen in terms of superior discipline, firepower and tactics (the latter imported from Europe, such as the very effective infantry-square in defence against cavalry attacks).
 In great debt again through these exertions though the 1784 India Act foisted a government Board of Control over the gentlemen of Leadenhall Street, in the City of London, where the Company headquarters were.

 Governor-Generals of Bengal (and later India) came and went.
 Major-General Lord Charles Cornwallis although a soldier (with a not entirely successful career in the Colonies) proved to be an able administrator and tax-collector.
 An Imperialist, with a loathing for Indians he is said to have begun the process of ‘Europeanising’ the Company’s trading.
-All Indian officials were dismissed; a separation of roles into Judicial, Revenue collecting and Commercial was made; and in some ways most importantly, private trading by Company servants was abolished.
+All Indian officials were dismissed; a separation of roles into Judicial, Revenue collecting and Commercial was made; and in some ways most importantly, private trading by Company servants was abolished: at least theoretically.
 (See the next section on the Maritime Service for more on this).
 He also presided over the Third Anglo-Mysore War of 1790-92.
 After the usual reverses (in the Carnatic), Cornwallis took command of the situation.
 In combination with the Marahatas and after mixed experiences, in 1792 a massive army of 22,000 Company troops and 18,000 of the Nizam of Hyderabad’s besieged and successfully attacked the fabled fortress of Seringapatam.
 Sultan Tipu’s surrender was humiliating, with a massive indemnity and half of his land being taken by the victors.
 Of the three constituents, both the Marathas and the Nizam lost out greatly to the Company, which acquired the majority.
 Incidentally, to ensure compliance Cornwallis had had Tipu’s two of his young sons taken hostage.

 But, it was Richard Wellesley, as Governor-General of Bengal, (along with his younger brother, Arthur, an officer in the Royal Army) who oversaw massive territorial expansion between 1793 and 1805.
 Severely alarming the Directors in London, the Company’s armies in the Carnatic and Bengal were overhauled and enlarged.
 The invasion of Tipu’s remaining lands opened hostilities, on the largely dubious ground that the Sultan was under French influence.
 Seringapatam was again taken and Sultan Tipu killed in the process.
 By the end of this period not only had the French been seen off by Company and government troops, the Marathas of central India were also badly weakened.
 India had never been a country as such, but by the time the Wellesley’s were finished, between the territories directly owned, the subsidiary states and those partly under British ‘supervision’ it was beginning to look not unlike one!